Megaprog/node-express-extJS/README.md

 # node-express-extJS
-Sample Node project using ExpressJS and extJS frameworks
+Sample of the Node web project using Express and extJS frameworks